Suppressed accretion onto massive black hole binaries surrounded by thin disks: Numerical Methods

-The fiducial setup is essentially the ``standard'' binary-disk setup described in \cite{SBCodeComp:2024}, with surface density modified by a factor $\sqrt{a/r}$ to accommodate an $\alpha$-viscosity law.
-We additionally explore a set of initial surface densities with large inner pile-ups, detailed in Section~\ref{s:steady-states}.
-The gas orbits are initially circular and Keplerian.
-Note that in that standard setup with $\Mach = 10$ and $\nu = 10^{-3} a^2\Omega_b$, the gas-induced binary torque is positive, and the accretion rate over-shoots the inflow rate $\dot M_\infty$ while the disk relaxes from a zero-torque configuration.
+The fiducial disks are circular and Keplerian with initial surface density profiles corresponding to a torque-free disk with an excised cavity, $\Sigma_{\rm init} \times f_{\rm cav}$ .
+The cavity function $f_{\rm cav}(r) = \delta + (1 - \delta) \exp{\left[-(2.5\, a / r)^{12} \right]}$, $\delta = 10^{-5}$ allays the start-up transient and expedites the approach to steady-state \citep{MacFadyen2008}.
+This is the ``standard setup'' from \citet{SBCodeComp:2024} modified for an $\alpha$-viscosity.
+Note that in this standard setup (with $\Mach = 10$ and $\nu = 10^{-3} a^2\Omega_b$), the gas-induced binary torque is positive, and the accretion rate over-shoots the inflow rate $\dot M_\infty$ while the disk relaxes from a zero-torque configuration.
 In scenarios where the gas-induced binary torque is negative, we expect the opposite effect, as discussed in Section~\ref{S:picture}.
-The outer boundary condition is enforced by use of a buffer region, wherein the velocity and surface density fields are driven exponentially toward the initial condition \citep[see e.g.][]{Westernacher-Schneider:2022}.
+Numerical solutions in these scenarios will be valid until the radius of influence becomes of order the box size ($\sim 10^5$ orbits) and the relaxed inner solution begins to conflict with the outer-boundary condition.

-Accretion onto the binary components is modeled by the use of ``sink'' regions surrounding the binary components.
-We use the torque-free sink prescription as described in \citet{Dempsey2020} (see also \citealt{Dittmann+Ryan2021}), with the sink radius set to $r_{\rm sink} = 0.05a$ ($r_{\rm sink}$ is also used as the gravitational softening radius).
+Because the coupling to the binary induces a radial angular momentum current, in practice a true steady-state can only be realized by matching this current at the outer boundary.
+This can be realized by initializing the surface density profile according to Equation~\eqref{eq:sig-ring} and guessing the torque parameter $\ell_0$ (see e.g. \citealt{MML17, Dempsey2020, Dittmann2022}).
+We follow this procedure in Section~\ref{s:steady-states} to determine the steady-state behavior of the considered systems.